ayedo/jooq-modelator/README.md

 - A 'jooqModelator' plugin configuration extension (subsection "Plugin Configuration")
 - A 'jooqModelatorRuntime' configuration in the dependencies for your database driver (subsection "Database Configuration")

-For example projects please see Section "Example Projects".
+For example projects please see section "Example Projects".

 ### Plugin Configuration